vinej/pyarchive/README.md

         Name        : the name of the connection that will be used by tasks Connection  : the connection string to connect to the database

-2: Tasks: is an array of json objects with one of definitions below
+2: Tasks: is an array of json objects with definitions below

     This section define the task that will run sequentially a task can use information created by previous tasks as parameters